Car servicing is one of the most important forms of vehicle maintenance.

 If you want to keep your car in good condition and maintain a full service history which can help with the resale value of your vehicle, be sure to book a car service regularly.

-What If I Have Lost My Car Service Book?
+What If I Have Lost My Service Book or Can't Find My Car's Service History?

 You may have recently moved house and misplaced the service book, or perhaps you bought a vehicle that didn’t come with the service book included.